 - Improves Diet: Eating healthy is much more appealing when you don’t have to spend an arm and a leg to do so.
 Also, seeing your kitchen stocked with healthy foods will encourage you to eat them more often.

-Below are some of the healthy foods I recommend.
+The table below includes some of the healthy foods I recommend.
 However, this is far from a comprehensive list as there are so many good options to choose from.
-If you're looking for something a little more specific, I've shared an actual example of one of my Costco lists that you can find HERE.
-The list includes specific food items, quantities and my favorite uses and/or recipes for each item on the list (all recipes are linked).
+If you’re looking for something a little more specific, see an actual example of one of my Costco lists (foods, quantities, uses and linked recipes included!).

 10 Things I Won’t Buy Anywhere but Costco